-Occasionally clients may ask you to do a multi-drop delivery, where you pick up multiple packages from one client and deliver to multiple different locations or end customers.
+Occasionally clients may ask you to do a multi-drop delivery, where you pick up multiple packages from one pick-up and deliver to multiple different drop-off locations.

 You can accept these provided your vehicle has sufficient capacity.
 You can earn more money, it's environmentally friendly, and it's more cost effective for clients.